22 Best Places To Visit Outside London For Day Trips

 The Cotswolds is an area of outstanding natural beauty located in southwest England.
 It stretches across five counties, including Gloucestershire, Oxfordshire, and Wiltshire and is one of the best places to visit outside London.

-From quaint stone cottages to elegant manor houses, there are plenty of things to explore in the Cotswolds – not least its charming towns and villages like Chipping Campden, Stow on the Wold, and Bourton on the Water.
+From quaint stone cottages to elegant manor houses, there are plenty of things to explore in the Cotswolds.
+The charming towns and villages like Chipping Campden, Stow on the Wold, and Bourton on the Water, are some of the most picturesque places in the UK.

-Admire Arlington Row in Bibury, stop by Cirencester, the largest town in the Cotswolds that was once an important Roman settlement, take a picture with the church door that inspired Tolkien’s “Doors of Durin” in Stow-on-the-Wold, or search for the filming locations of the famous Downton Abbey TV series.
+TIP: Admire Arlington Row in Bibury, stop by Cirencester, the largest town in the Cotswolds that was once an important Roman settlement, take a picture with the church door that inspired Tolkien’s “Doors of Durin” in Stow-on-the-Wold, or search for the filming locations of the famous Downton Abbey TV series.

 2. Coventry, West Midlands